The mechanics of anisotropic active plates with applications to cell alignment on curved substrates: Conclusions

 In this work, we developed a theoretical framework for modeling the mechanics of active anisotropic plates, which we applied to the alignment of cells adherent to curved substrates.
 Building upon the Föppl--von Kármán limit, we introduced a constitutive formulation that incorporates both passive bending imposed by the underlying substrate geometry and active remodeling induced by stress-fiber contractility.
 Unlike previous isotropic approaches to the problem, our model explicitly accounts for transverse isotropy through the material properties, thereby capturing the directional mechanical response induced by cytoskeletal architecture.

-The main contribution of this study is the derivation of a reduced plate model that consistently integrates active anisotropic deformations, possibly varying through the thickness, within a nonlinear Continuum Mechanics framework.
+The main contribution of this study is the derivation of a reduced plate model that consistently integrates active anisotropic deformations, possibly varying through the thickness, within a nonlinear continuum mechanics framework.
 Through asymptotic expansion, we obtained coupled equilibrium equations linking the out-of-plane deflection and in-plane stresses, and demonstrated their ability to qualitatively reproduce key experimental observations on curvature-induced cell alignment.
 In particular, the model predicts the existence of bifurcation regimes for the preferred fiber orientation depending on the interplay between active contractility, substrate curvature, and material properties.
 Our theoretical results align with experimental observations and demonstrate the model's flexibility in analyzing curvature effects across different prototypical surfaces.

-Although our main application concerns cell mechanics, the proposed framework is very general and can describe the mechanics of active fiber-reinforced plates with potentially non-homogeneous fiber distribution.
+Although our main application concerns cell mechanics, the proposed framework is very general and can describe the mechanics of active fiber-reinforced plates with potentially non-homogeneous fiber distribution, as observed in the example of Sect.~\ref{sec:example}.
 Applications are envisaged in the fields of soft robotics, tissue engineering, and active composite materials, among others.